OpenSourceMycetoma/Series-2-Aminothiazoles/README.md

 * Malaria Screening (Novartis)
 * Leishmania Screening (Saint Jude)

 In the literature it has been described as a potent Kca2.3 channel inhibitor (4 nM) [DOI](http://dx.doi.org/10.1016/j.bmcl.2008.08.023).
-This is a human calcium-activated potassium channel, does this channel or a homologue therof exist in ascomycota?
+This is a human calcium-activated potassium channel, does this channel or a homologue of it exist in ascomycota?

 As with all hits from screening - The first step should be to confirm activity with a fresh sample.
 If confirmed, a couple of approaches are possible.